shvchk/padavan-builder-workflow/README.md

   ![workflow details fail](misc/workflow-details-fail.webp)

-  Job report will open:
+  Job report will be opened:

   ![workflow details get logs](misc/workflow-details-get-logs.webp)

-  Here we can quickly see that it was "Check firmware size" step that failed — it's marked with a red circle with a cross.
-Specific reason is shown below: Firmware size (18443033) exceeds max size (16187392) — i.e. firmware is too big for target device.
+  Here we can quickly see that it was "Check firmware size" step that failed — it is marked with a red circle with a cross.
+Specific reason is shown below: Firmware size (18443033) exceeds max size (16187392) — i.e. built firmware is too big for the target device.

-  In case of any error reason is always shown at the end of the log, as in the example above.
-To view full log click on the cog icon in the top right corner → View raw logs.
-You can also download compressed log archive with Download log archive.
+  In case of any error its reason is usually shown at the end of the log, as in the example above.
+To view full log click on the cog ⚙️ icon in the top right corner → View raw logs.
+You can also download compressed log archive in the same menu → Download log archive.

-  If you can't figure out the problen on your own, you can ask community or firmware developer for help.
+  If you can't figure out the problem on your own, you can ask community or firmware developer for help.
 In this case don't forget to attach the log archive.

 ### Updating your fork